mikeizbicki/ucr-cs100/tutorials/valgrind/README.md

     }
 ```

-In the code above, we can see on line number 3 that we have allocated some memory using the ```new``` operator.
+In the code above, we can see that we have allocated some memory using the ```new``` operator.

-When we run this program in Valgrind using the command:
+When we run this program in Valgrind using the commands:

 ```
     $ g++ example1.cpp